wilicw/MeiChu2022/README.md

 ## Use stm32 for firmware and React website UI

 ### Description
-To avoid the wind turbines from the overwhelming wind speed or earthquake, we made the blades feathering while wind speed becomes too fast or earthquake happens.
-At the same time, we provides the measurements of temperature, humidity, pressure and wind speed.
+To avoid the wind turbines from overwhelming wind speed or earthquakes, we made the blades feathering when wind speed becomes too fast or an earthquake happens.
+At the same time, we provide the measurements of temperature, humidity, pressure, and wind speed.

 ### Requirements